-Harrisburg Wall And Floor is my favorite small business on the planet.
+Harrisburg Wall & Flooring is my favorite small business on the planet.
 Why?
 Because my grandfather founded it in 1946, and it is still owned by the Bentz family today!
-“The store”, as those in the know call it, provides full-service sales and installation of flooring products for both residential and commercial projects across Central Pennsylvania.
+“The store,” as those in the know call it, provides full-service sales and installation of flooring products for both residential and commercial projects across Central Pennsylvania.
 They also offer a complete range of wallcoverings and window blinds.

 Some online reports indicate the store is so famous that the state capital of PA is actually named after the store.
 Debate still lives on about that… however, I can confirm that the icon of two men carrying a carpet roll (shown in the photo above on the awning) was designed by my mother.
 I’m totally biased, but for a totally good reason!

 Hoppin’ Frog is a small Akron, OH, craft brewery making high quality, flavorful beers.
 Their award-winning beers are always in our fridge from the year-round Silk Porter to my favorite seasonals – Turbo Shandy and Frosted Frog Christmas Ale.